bigdatalyn/bigdatalyn.github.io/_posts/2018-05-30-Oracle_Recovery_03.md

 {:toc}

-Oracle Recover the delete/truncate/drop action
+Oracle Recovery 03 - Recover the delete/truncate/drop action

 Recovering the database/datafile/block is easy if there was rman backup.
 However it is pretty hard when delete/truncate/drop are happened due to human miss or bussiness bug.
-There are some ways to recover the delete/truncate/drop action.
+I have summaried some ways to recovery the delete/truncate/drop action and list some steps.